 Later that week, I visited a friend in far western Wisconsin, where Amish folks have been thriving for generations.
 To be honest, when I see the Amish, I almost envy their way of life.
 I know that they toil hard, working the land and taking care of routine amenities of life with an investment of time and energy that most of us could not bear; but that kind of work, it seems, does not grate the soul or offend it, nor does it stress the mind and heart.
-That's what I think.
+That's what I think at a comfortable distance, of course.
 And from what I hear from my friend, it's sounds true, though I'm still speculating, if not hoping.

 At first glance, it seems counter intuitive to see the number of Amish settlements increase (and all that this may mean), but when you think about it, it's really something to expect.
 Something has to give.
 Our over mechanical and pixel world would naturally drive people to seek out simplicity.
 Not the casual kind of simplicity, but simplicity as a way of life.
 No one lives without complexity or trial, but you have to suspect that some of the nonsense and subjugation we have to deal with is derived from an outlook that's alien to our Adamic natures.